Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 1. **Code Scanning:** Applications MUST be automatically analyzed with security code scanning tools (SAST or IAST) to identify implementation vulnerabilities in source or program code as early as possible.

 2. **Dependency Scanning:** Applications MUST be automatically analyzed with SCA (Software Composition Analysis) tools for any known vulnerabilities in third-party dependencies.
+Repositories SHOULD be continuously scanned, even if the code has not changed, to identify new CVEs.

 3. **Image Scanning:** Images used in the target production environment MUST be automatically scanned for security issues (see [{{site.TITLE_SSDLC_SECOP_CONTAINERSEC}}]({{site.URL_SSDLC_SECOPP_CONTAINERSEC}})).

 4. **Configuration Scanning:** Security-relevant configurations (including IaC) MUST be automatically scanned for security issues.